open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 ## Check Your Docker Installation

 You installed Docker in the previous step.
-Now, run `docker` in your terminal or command prompt.
+Now, run `docker` in your Linux/macOS terminal or Windows WSL Debian app / Git Bash.
 If it's installed correctly, you'll see the help message without any errors:

 ```
 Usage:  docker [OPTIONS] COMMAND